raun1/ASC-NET/README.md

 ## ASC Net summary

 ### Introduction
 ASC-Net is a framework which allows us to <strong>define a Reference Distribution Set</strong> and then take in <strong>any Input Image</strong> and <strong>compare with the Reference Distribution</strong> and <strong>throw out anomalies</strong> present in the Input Image.
+The kind of cases where this is useful is when you have some images/signals where you are aware of its contents and then you get a set of new images and you want to see if the new images differ from the original set aka anomaly/novelty detection.

 ### Archive Link